hamxiaoz/10x-developer/javascript.md

 ### Prototype Chain
 - every instance created with the same constructor will share the same prototype: object derived from Object.prototype.
-- create prototype-less object (so for .. in works without check)
+- How to create prototype-less object? (so that `for .. in` works without check)

   ```js
   let map = Object.create(null);
   console.log("toString" in map); // → false